Roles and Responsibilities

 A fever is considered to be a temperature greater than 100 degrees Fahrenheit.
 According to the Centers for Disease Control and Prevention, it is important to note that not everyone with flu will have a fever.

-Our campuses are taking measures to prevent the spread of flu by encouraging students and staff to cover coughs and sneezes, to wash hands with soap and water, to use hand-sanitizer when soap and water are not available, and to avoid touching their eyes, nose and mouth.
-Campuses are also wiping down frequently touched hard surfaces using approved disinfectants.
+Preventative measures taken on campuses include encouraging students and staff to cover coughs and sneezes, to wash hands with soap and water, to use hand-sanitizer when soap and water are not available, and to avoid touching their eyes, nose and mouth.
+Campuses will also wipe down frequently touched hard surfaces using approved disinfectants.

-Other measures include separating sick people from well ones.
+As flu season nears and campuses experience increased flu numbers, other measures are implemented to separate sick people from well ones.
 To this end, campuses may restrict lunch time visitors.
 Students sent home with flu-like symptoms may not return to school until they are fever-free for 24 hours without the use of fever reducing medication .
 This includes the next full consecutive day of school.
 Examples of fever reducing medication include those containing acetaminophen (Tylenol) and ibuprofen (Advil or Motrin).
 Students who return with fever or who do not meet return to school criteria are sent home.

 Parents can help by keeping students with flu or flu-like illness home from school until they are free of fever for 24 hours without the use of fever reducing medication.
 This 24 hour period of time includes the next consecutive school day.
 Parents are encouraged to keep in close contact with their child's campus attendance clerk whenever students are kept at home.